eclipse-keyple/keyple-website/content/learn/developer-guide/standalone-application.md

 It has at least one local smart card reader and manages itself the interaction with the user.

-The diagram below illustrates the organization of a standalone application based on Keyple: {{< figure library="true" src="learn/developer-guide/standalone-application/Local_Application_Components_Overview.svg" title="" >}}
+The diagram below illustrates the organization of a standalone application based on Keyple:
+{{< figure library="true" src="learn/developer-guide/standalone-application/Local_Application_Components_Overview.svg" caption="" >}}

 ---
 ## Before you start